 Water Buffalo (Bubalus bubalis) are a new addition on the Comox Valley agricultural scene.

 For economists and analysts a balanced market is when the supply (listings) of housing and the demand (sales) are in equilibrium.
 In other words the supply and demand are such that there is not any real pressures on price, up or down, compared to inflation.
 Home price increases are keeping pace with inflation (around 2%).

 To predict and measure supply and demand in the market we use a sell/list indicator.
 This measures the number of homes that were listed in a year and compares how many of them sell.
 A sell/list ratio of 55% means that in a year 55% of the homes that were listed actually sold and 45% did not sell.
 A sell/list ratio between 50-60% usually results in a balanced market, below this is a buyer's market and above this is a seller's market.
 Please note that this is an indicator and sometimes markets don’t respond as predicted.
 What actually happens with price is the true test of the market's status, the sell/list indicator just helps us predict what is likely to happen.

-This next graph compares the sell/list ratio to what actually occurred with prices.
+This graph compares the sell/list ratio to what actually occurred with prices.
 The left side plots the average home price (orange line) and the right is the sell/list ratio as a percentage (blue line).
-Again, it is for 2000 to 2017.
+It is for 2000 to 2019.
 It is a measure of how effective the sell/list ratio was at predicting changes in price.
 For the most part, it demonstrates that the sell/list ratio is a pretty good indicator.
-Only in 2009/2010 did pricing and the ratio not react according to prediction.
+Only in 2009/10 did pricing and the ratio not react according to prediction.
 This is important as it demonstrates that supply and demand are only one component of the housing market.
-Sudden shifts in the economy or market confidence can have strong influences on the market.
+Sudden shifts in the economy or market confidence can have influences on the market.
 For the most part, the sell/list ratio is a good indicator on the pulse of the market.